-In late 2010, Tunisia's long-time corrupt president and confessed "unabashed shopaholic" wife were thrown out in the Tunisian Revolution.
-It had been precipitated by high unemployment, food inflation, poor living conditions, lack of free speech, and corruption.
+In late 2010, Tunisia's longtime corrupt president and confessed "unabashed shopaholic" wife were thrown out in the Tunisian Revolution.
+It had been precipitated by high unemployment, food inflation, poor living conditions, lack Tunisian revolution!

+of free speech, and corruption.
 The Tunisian officials were friendly, but the locals seemed to have mixed feelings toward the United States.
 Some said they loved Obama, but they weren't so enamored with our U.S. flag.
 Based on our experience, Tunisia is a Muslim country which has a bit of western/European influence - it used to be French - much like Turkey.
 We came to Tunisia for three reasons.

+We came to Turnsia for three reasons.
 One was to reset the clock on our Schengen Visas, another was to get cheap fuel, and a third was to see another country.
 Restaurant prices were extremely reasonable - in fact, less expensive than eating aboard Esprit.
 We've also enjoyed the fact that many other cruisers and locals have stopped by to chat.
 But once we get a weather window, we'll continue on.

 - chay 06/05/2013

 Cruise Notes: